Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \subsection{Implicit Memory}

-Next, we explore how one may incorporate a rudimentary form of \textit{memory} into an animal movement model.
-Memory plays a crucial role in the study of animal movement, yet remains a challenging problem for both biologists and mathematicians as memory itself is a complicated process.
-In our setting, we adhere to the following definition of memory: \textit{the process of encoding, storing and retrieving data within the brain}.
-Memories can be obtained via genetics (e.g. genetic triggers for migration, or inherited avoidance of predators \cite{Fagan2017}), or could be obtained through direct experience.
-In this sense, memory is a higher level brain function than perception perception, as memory involves a secondary process of storing this information that is obtained \textit{through} perception.
+e {now} explore how one may incorporate a rudimentary form of \textit{memory}.
+Memory plays a crucial role in the study of animal movement, yet remains a challenging problem for both biologists and mathematicians, as memory itself is a complicated process.
+Memories can be obtained via genetics (e.g., genetic triggers for migration, or inherited avoidance of predators \cite{Fagan2017}), or through direct experience.
+In this sense, memory is a higher level brain function than perception, as memory involves a secondary process of storing this {observed} information.
 We refer interested readers to \cite{Fagan2013} for an extensive review of the connections between memory and animal movement.
-Here, we seek to provide only key details applicable to our modelling formulations.
+Here, we seek to provide only key details {most} applicable to our modelling {efforts}.